philote/masks-newgeneration-unofficial/README.md

 This revised version of the module is based on the original created by brunocalado (https://github.com/brunocalado/masks-newgeneration-unofficial).
 In the update, the text of the moves has been slightly rearranged and every move has a custom icon from game-icons.net (https://game-icons.net/).

-In addition, Compendium Folders (https://raw.githubusercontent.com/earlSt1/vtt-compendium-folders/master/module.json) is a dependency for this version.
-If you do not already have Compendium Folders installed, you should be prompted to install it when installing this module.

 This module is a prerequisite for Masks: A New Generation Sheets (https://foundryvtt.com/packages/masks-newgeneration-sheets).
 This module can be used without that one, but it is a great module and is highly recommended.

 # Install